 The P3 business model allows for public projects to be undertaken via a design-build-finance-operate-maintain methodology, rather than the traditional design-bid-build approach.
 Dating back as far as 2009, DMR encouraged the use of the P3 model, at the time through the Local Redevelopment and Housing Law.
 With the design-build construction approach a significant aspect of the model, and with a uniquely qualified staff of professionals with municipal government, real estate development, land use law, planning and financial budgeting and analysis experience, DMR is ideally qualified to help lead the way in P3 advocacy.

-“As supporters of the model for more than 10 years, we are excited to finally have an enthusiastic audience to share our knowledge with,” Lloyd A. Rosenberg, AIA, President & CEO, said.
+“As supporters of the model for more than 10 years, we are excited to finally have an enthusiastic audience to share our knowledge with,” said Lloyd A. Rosenberg, AIA.
 “P3 legislation has been on our radar for years and we are excited to finally see its impact.”

 A roundup of advocacy efforts includes: